microsoft/vscode-docs/docs/languages/markdown.md

 ### Path completions

 Path completions help with create links to files and images.
-These paths are shown bu [IntelliSense](/docs/editor/intellisense.md) automatically as you type the path of an image or link, and can also be manually requested by using `kb(editor.action.triggerSuggest)`.
+These paths are shown automatically by [IntelliSense](/docs/editor/intellisense.md) as you type the path of an image or link, and can also be manually requested by using `kb(editor.action.triggerSuggest)`.

 ![Path completions in a Markdown link](images/Markdown/path-completions.png)